express-in-code-game/excode-design/zz-materials/docs/design/design.md

   - db connection
   - filesystem access
 - and it is great to build those as processes, but be able to handle main async flow around these abstractions inside a single runtime with core.async
-- so by design of the peer, libp2p peer process should be part of the jvm-app</s>
+- so by design of the peer, libp2p peer process should be part of the jvm-app

 ## ~~one app, one jvm: game is the focus, not development~~

 <img height="512px" src="./svg/2020-11-14-one-app-one-jvm.svg"></img>

-- <s>app is a single jvm process, a peer node
+- app is a single jvm process, a peer node
 - editor should be part of the game, start simpliest and evolve overtime
 - db should be embedded into jvm
 - we have to deal with filesystem anyway, so no problem in doing so from jvm